 Look at the given timings for each day for the hike; if some people take longer, add more time to reach the destination.
 If most of the group is slower than regular trekkers, start earlier in the morning.
 If the need arises, make those rest days into hiking days to compensate for their slowness (provided their acclimatization to altitude is not compromised).

 It is an asset if you can lighten things up with occasional jokes here and there.
 For example, making fun of yourself to make the group smile is a safe way to avoid upsetting group members by making jokes about them.
 In addition, you can add humour to the stories you tell by pointing out a funny situation or lighthearted facts.

 Not all group members have the same fitness level, and someone might have low self-esteem from being the last person to arrive at the campsite every evening or suffering from diarrhoea or other ailments.
 An excellent trek leader needs to be sensitive, supportive and encouraging during situations like this.
 Understanding human psychology and being compassionate can make problem-solving a lot easier.

 8. You need to think on your feet:

-As a trekking guide, your day can be unpredictable.
-The weather can quickly change, bridges might be washed away, landslides can block trails, things can be very different from the last time you trekked in this area.
+As a trekking guide, you need to be spontaneous.
+Your day can be unpredictable; the weather can quickly change, bridges might be washed away, landslides can block trails, and things can be very different from the last time you trekked in this area.
 Therefore, being creative at improvisation, prepared, and flexible is essential.
 It will take time to plan for every situation, but the most important thing is learning from every experience.